daniilsolovey/news-portal/README.md

 make docker-up
 ```

-The default environment file is `./envs/.env.dev`.
+The application uses `config.toml` for configuration.

 ### Stop the service